accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/service-d-assistance.md

 ---
-title: Help Desk
+title: Help desk
 ---

-A support service can be:
+A help desk can be

-- the feedback mechanism identified in the website accessibility declaration,
+- the feedback mechanism identified in the Website's accessibility statement,
-- a <em lang="en">help desk</em>,
+- a help desk
-- a call center,
+- a call centre
 - technical support,
 - a [relay service](#relay-service),
 - a training service.